10 best Make alternatives in 2026 (including free options!)

 If you’re seeking a Make alternative, you may already have a specific frustration in mind.
 Perhaps you need an easier-to-use experience, more reliable service, or a more affordable solution.
 But if you're new to the market, here’s what we think you should consider to make an informed decision—and what we used as criteria for the tools we reviewed:

-🖼 Intuitive Interface
+🖼 Intuitive interface

 The whole point of automation platforms is to enable users that don't know how to code to set up automated workflows.
 So the most important criteria for workflow automation tools is how intuitive they are to use for less technical audiences.
 Can a novice quickly learn the platform’s features and set up what they need?
 Does it have a modern drag-and-drop interface?
 Is it clear how to test complex workflows and fix errors?
 Do you need to know what an API is or can you work with simpler constructs?
 Make has a reputation for being very hard for beginners and if that's why you're looking for an alternative, you should make this your most important criteria.

-🤖 AI Experience
+🤖 AI experience

 We are all going to be using AI automations much more in the future than we are now, so you should find a platform that makes it easy to integrate different AI tools into your workflows.
 Can you experiment easily with AI without setting up special accounts with different AI tools?
 Can you add a human-in-the-loop to double-check the outputs of an AI step?
 Can you work with all of the leading AI models?
 Even if you don’t need these AI features yet, these questions can help you evaluate the level of innovation of each automation platform.